ATINA-ASIC South Sulawesi AIP (South Sulawesi Indonesia)

 Progress Update

-- Publication of Farmer Guidebook on Management Techniques – on farming of giant tiger prawn (in Bahasa) Budidaya Udang Windu Tradisional (Extensive) – see outputs
+Following the publication of the Farmer Guidebook on Management Techniques – on farming of giant tiger prawn (in Bahasa) Budidaya Udang Windu Tradisional (Extensive) – see outputs

 *The ASIC Shrimp Protocol under the Shrimp Health Section requires farmers to coordinate and inform neighboring farms if a disease is observed and to develop relevant management actions.